aws-cloudformation/aws-cloudformation-resource-providers-connect/aws-connect-quickconnect/docs/README.md

 ### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the QuickConnectARN.
+When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the QuickConnectArn.

 ### Fn::GetAtt